KennethTrecy/web_template/README.md

 ## Origin
 Some parts of the repository was based from [`master`] branch of [Web Template].

-The template is specialize for fullstack development.
+The template is specialize for general web development.

 -->